WarioWare: Get It Together!

-WarioWare: Get It Together! is a party video game developed by Nintendo and Intelligent Systems and published by Nintendo for the Nintendo Switch.
-It is the tenth installment in the WarioWare series, following WarioWare Gold (2018) for the Nintendo 3DS, and was announced at E3 2021 during the Nintendo Direct presentation.
-A demo of the game was released on the Nintendo eShop on August 19, 2021.
-The game was released worldwide on September 10, 2021.
-It sold 1.27 million copies worldwide.
+WarioWare: Get It Together! is a 2021 party video game developed by Intelligent Systems and published by Nintendo for the Nintendo Switch.
+It is the eleventh installment in the WarioWare series, following WarioWare Gold (2018) for the Nintendo 3DS.
+The game was released worldwide on September 10, 2021 and sold 1.34 million copies worldwide.
+It is the final game in the WarioWare series to feature Charles Martinet as the voice of Wario before his retirement from voicing the character (and other characters in the Mario series) in 2023.

 Gameplay

 Get It Together! continues the WarioWare series tradition of tasking players with completing sets of "microgames", which each require the player to clear an objective in just a few seconds.
 In this game, Wario and his friends have been sucked inside his latest gaming device, meaning they must participate in the microgames themselves.

 As such, the game has up to two players control a group of characters, randomly alternating between them in between Microgames.
 Characters are controlled using the directional stick and a single button, with each character behaving differently in how they move and what actions they can do.
 For example, Wario flies around on a jetpack and can perform a shoulder charge, Mona alternates between automatically riding her scooter and controlling a boomerang in the air, and 18-Volt fires CDs from a stationary position and can only move around by hooking onto rings.
 These unique abilities mean each character has different ways of clearing the same microgame.
 For example, a microgame that requires spinning a windmill around can be cleared by either pushing the windmill physically or hitting it with projectiles.
 Up to 20 different characters can be unlocked for selection.

 There are party-style minigames for up to four players outside of story mode.
 There is also a ranked mode in the game called the Wario Cup featuring various different challenges.

 The player can give presents (named prezzies in-game) to the various playable characters to level them up.
 Leveling up a character will result in the base score being raised in which can benefit the player in the Wario Cup.
 The player will also be able to customize the appearance of the playable character of choice.
 Prezzies can be obtained in the emporium and by other means.